-In his book Gardner introduces his imaginary friend Dr. Matrix, numerologist.
+In his book, Gardner introduces his imaginary friend Dr Matrix, numerologist.
 Hundreds of numbers are quoted in UB but this book doesn't speak about numerology as we comprehend it today.
-When an UB reader asked Gardner about his reason for using Dr. Matrix and his numerological calculation, Gardner answered him in a letter that it was all a "joke."
+When a UB reader asked Gardner about his reason for using Dr. Matrix and his numerological calculation, Gardner answered him in a letter that it was all a "joke."
 The involvement of professional skeptic in such sort of numerological pseudoscience is rather strange, as shown below:

 The number of false and misleading information in Gardner’s book is stunning, but maybe such depart from the statements of UB is the only way to discredit this book.

-Many chapters of Gardner’s book are rather loosely connected with main subject of his work or not relevant at all, as the biography of Dr. John Kellog, OAHSPE, Seventh-day Adventism and information about Ellen White.
+Many chapters of Gardner’s book are rather loosely connected with the main subject of his work or not relevant at all, as the biography of Dr John Kellog, OAHSPE, Seventh-day Adventism and information about Ellen White.

 The Urantia Book uses many human concepts to express its ideas.
 The authors clearly state that they have used human sources and "that those concepts which have had origin in the human mind will prove more acceptable and helpful to all other human minds" (UB page 1343).
 The use of these human sources is often handled in such a way as to arrive at a position differing from that of the human author.
 Martin Gardner jumps to his conclusion that this is plagiarism and dedicates a whole chapter of his book to this subject.
 He doesn't understand that the use of human sources without concealing it doesn't fit any definition of plagiarism.
 If following Gardner’s reasoning, the Bible can also be accused of plagiarism as there are many concepts already expressed in other preexisting sources.